Childhood Syndromes and Disorders

 Marshall-Smith Syndrome (MRSHSS)

-This rare disease affects multiple parts of the body.
-The main symptoms of the syndrome are advanced bone age, a failure to thrive (a difficulty in gaining weight), characteristic facial features and intellectual disability.
+Marshall-Smith syndrome is a rare disease that affects multiple parts of the body.
+The main symptoms of the syndrome are advanced bone age, a failure to thrive (difficulty in gaining weight), characteristic facial features, and intellectual disability.
+Gene changes in the NFIX gene are responsible for the syndrome.
+For now, most cases of the syndrome […]

 Read more